Severson-Group/AMDS/CurrentCard/README.md

-# Current Sensor Card
+# Current Measurement Card

-The current sensor card is a daughter card designed for the SensorCard platform.
+The current measurement card is a daughter card designed for the SensorCard platform.
 This daughtercard plugs into the MotherBoard which then drives this board.

 ## Documentation